Bucharest On The Map

 Make yourself comfortable in your private-car and start exploring some of the less touristic parts of the city.
 Drive through one of the many communists "dormitory neighborhoods" and discover the "socialist-realist" architecture in the multitude of cramped blocks.

 We continue with a short walk through the Revolution Square, probably the most significant area in Bucharest.
 A mixture of Monarchy and Communism in symbols and architecture will introduce you into the history of this Eastern-Europe capital.

 After we drive through Bucharest main boulevards and squares, admiring the French-style architecture we end up the tour with a visit to the Village Museum.
 Opened in 1936 as one of the first of its type in the world, nowadays it displays more than 123 distinct complexes: original houses, windmills, watermills, farmsteads and churches from all regions of Romania.

-- Visit of the outdoor Village Museum, with more than 123 distinct complexes: original houses, windmills, watermills, farmsteads and churches from all regions of Romania
+- Visit the outdoor Village Museum, with more than 123 distinct complexes: original houses, windmills, watermills, farmsteads, and churches from all regions of Romania

 - Bucharest Old City Center and the ruins of the Princely Court